 - 1. The campus parking, traffic, and safety regulations in effect at Gadsden State Community College, as well as all applicable state laws and city ordinances, will be enforced by the Campus Security at all times.
 These regulations, laws, and ordinances apply to ALL persons while they are on a Gadsden State campus.
 If a vehicle is properly registered with the College, a student may park in any designated parking place except those having blue, yellow, or white curbing.
 White curbs are reserved for faculty and other staff members only, blue curbs are for handicapped parking with a permit, and yellow curbs are no parking at any time. - 2.
-Motor Vehicle Registration: All students, faculty and staff using a motor vehicle on any Gadsden State campus must register it with the Safety and Security Office.
+Motor Vehicle Registration: Student, faculty and staff's motor vehicles, on any Gadsden State campus, must be registered.
 The student vehicle registration fee is included in the tuition fee.
 The driver will be issued a hangtag, which is to be hung from the inside rearview mirror of the vehicle.
 Only one free hangtag will be issued to each person.
 It is the driver's responsibility to keep this hangtag available for use in the vehicle that is driven on campus.
 However, the hangtag may be moved from one vehicle to another if necessary.
 If a hangtag is lost or stolen, the driver must purchase a new one for a fee of \$10.00. - 3.
-Types of Hangtags: Two types of hangtags are issued by Safety and Security on all campuses: the Faculty/Staff and the Student.
+Types of Hangtags: Two types of hangtags are issued: the Faculty/Staff and the Student.
 If the driver is disabled or if the driver is driving for a disabled person, the vehicle may be parked in a space reserved for the disabled (blue curb) so long as the vehicle bears both a student hangtag and a hangtag for the disabled.
 This hangtag may be obtained through the Office of the Revenue Commissioner, Etowah County Court House.
 All student hangtags expire on August 31 of year indicated on hangtag. - 4.
+You can register your vehicle and receive a hangtag at the following locations: - Ayers Business Office and Library - · Cherokee Security Office - George Wallace/East Broad One Stop Center, Information Desk - Valley Street Security Office - 5.
 General Regulations: When issued a hangtag, the owner of the hangtag will be held responsible for any violation in which the vehicle bearing this hangtag is involved.
 In the event of mechanical failure of a vehicle, the owner should inform the Information Desk of the vehicle's location; the owner will be responsible for its removal as soon as available services will permit.
-The Office of Safety and Security may cancel the registration of any vehicle. - 5.
+The Office of Safety and Security may cancel the registration of any vehicle. - 6.
 Regulations of Moving Vehicles and Fees Assessed: The following are violations of the College's traffic regulations, with the fee assessed for each violation noted:

 OFFENSE FINE

 Failing to stop at a STOP sign \$ 25.00

 Failing to YIELD \$ 25.00

-Going the WRONG WAY on a one-way street t \$ 25.00
+Going the WRONG WAY on a one-way street \$ 25.00

 Making an illegal U-turn \$ 25.00

 Reckless driving \$100.00

-6. Parking Violations and Fees Assessed: The following are violations of the parking and safety regulations, with the fee assessed for each violation noted:
+7. Parking Violations and Fees Assessed: The following are violations of the parking and safety regulations, with the fee assessed for each violation noted: